arobson/baseJump/README.md

 # baseJump

-	And alas, there was no fast way to produce a base 62 encoded string from a 128 bit buffer, for JS is not great at math.

-	And after hours of weeping, he arose and took up his browser and set forth to create a Node extension.
-	-- The Tale of How This Crap Got Wrote

 ## Disclaimer
 This project combines the 3 things I'm worst at:
  1. Math
  1. C++
  1. Computers

-That said, I have verified the junk this out-puts against third party tools that will freely convert between different numeric bases.
-I did not include these in the tests because I didn't feel like installing the world.
+That said, I have verified the output against third party tools that will freely convert between different numeric bases.
+I did not include these in the tests because reasons.

-Also, I'm pretty sure there's a memory leak in the C++ code :( It's on my list.

 ## Huge Thanks To Matt McCutchen
-I have one dependency that is packaged directly in this code, namely the venerable and blessed Matt Mccutchen's Big Integer Library.
-Seriously.
-If anyone deserves accolades for brillient open source, no-string-attached C++, it's Matt.
-He selflessly made his source PUBLIC DOMAIN.
-That means feckless nitwits like myself who don't Math good can use it to accomplish very cool things.
-Seriously.
-Assuming this C++ isn't so full of memory leaks you and your machine get swept away in a torrent of bits, this library enables very useful things.

-Anyway, he graciously hosts this source at: http://mattmccutchen.net/bigint/.
-If you need Maths in C++, I recommend this over using OpenSSL's BigNightmare library*.
+I have one dependency that is included in this code, namely the venerable and blessed Matt Mccutchen's Big Integer Library.
+Matt graciously hosts this source at: http://mattmccutchen.net/bigint/.
+If you need Maths in C++, I recommend this over using OpenSSL's BigInteger lib.

-* yes, I'm an idiot.

 ## API
 It's so easy even I can use it: